FariaZia/Github-Repo/README.md

 # Github-Repo
-My first Git Repository.
+This is my first Git Repository.
 <br>
-Faria Zia.
+Faria Zia